 Frequently Asked Questions

-Do Japanese sunscreens work on all skin tones?
 Yes.
 Japanese sunscreens — particularly the chemical and hybrid formulas — leave no white cast and work on all skin tones.
-The mineral Canmake formula is also cast-free due to its clear gel base.
+The mineral Canmake formula is also cast-free thanks to its clear gel base.

-Are Japanese sunscreens reef-safe?
 This varies by formula.
 Chemical UV filters (octinoxate, oxybenzone) are not reef-safe.
 For reef-safe options, choose mineral formulas like the Canmake Mermaid Skin Gel.

-How long does a Japanese sunscreen last once opened?
 Most Japanese sunscreens last 12 months after opening.
 Store away from direct sunlight and heat.

-Can I use Japanese sunscreen if I have acne-prone skin?
 Yes.
 The Biore UV Aqua Rich is particularly popular with acne-prone skin due to its lightweight, non-comedogenic formula.

 Shop Japanese Sunscreens at Tsujimoto Market

 Every sunscreen we carry is sourced directly from Japan — the same products sold in Japanese pharmacies and department stores, shipped to your door.
 No reformulated export versions, no old stock.
+Browse our full collection of Japanese sunscreens and find the right formula for your skin type and lifestyle.

 Written by Natalia Tsujimoto — Japan-based beauty expert and founder of Tsujimoto Market.
 Living in Japan means I test these products in the same climate and conditions they were designed for.